-Enspire Publishing (EP) is an independent publisher with six imprints (and satellite websites) focused on different aspects.
-Each imprint will also have it’s own site, integrated to work with the publisher’s home pages.
-At each site, readers will have the chance to keep up with their favorite imprint, read behind the scenes and bonus material, read works serialized for readers to read free, and comment on specific pages and chapters.
-While our first imprint has been working for six years, the others are expected to come online within the couple years and are open for submissions now.
+Enspire Publishing (EP) is an independent publisher with six imprints focused on different genres.
+Each imprint will also have its own site, integrated to work with the publisher’s home pages.
+At each site, readers will have the chance to keep up with their favorite imprint, read behind-the-scenes and bonus material, read works serialized for readers to read free serialized works, and comment on specific pages and chapters.
+While our first imprint has been working for six years, the others are expected to come online within a couple years and are open for submissions now. .

 |ForbiddenFiction.com for intelligent erotica of all genres,|

 |OtherWorldsFiction.com, for speculative fiction: science fiction, fantasy, & horror,|